oyms/Flyweight/src/Skaar.Flyweight/README.md

 The type wraps a string value.
 The string values are reused.

-It may be used with the Skaar.Flyweight.CodeGeneration library to simplify usage.
+It may be used with the [code generation](https://www.nuget.org/packages/Skaar.Flyweight.CodeGeneration) library to simplify usage.

 ## Usage

-Create classes that inherits from the `FlyweightBase` class.
+Create classes that inherit from the `FlyweightBase` class.

 ```csharp
 using Skaar.Flyweight;